Remote working is now the normal!

 Many people try to make the best out of this situation and learn and acquire new skills.
 Others just need to work and learn remote and virtual now for business continuity.
 To support everyone we collected the below tips & helpful ressources and hope they help you.

-Together with the SAP Community we enhanced those tips further.
-From march to June 2020 we run the mission “Remote Learning Advisor” and many SAP Community members contributed with great input.
+Together with the SAP Community we enhanced those tips even further.
+From march to June 2020 we ran the mission “Remote Learning Advisor” and many SAP Community members contributed with great input.
 You can find them in the comments section below the blog.

 Tips for remote learning & working

 - Ensure the right furniture to avoid back-pain.
-To stand up sometimes you might put your laptop on a box or window board.
+To stand up sometimes you might put your laptop on a box, ironing board or window board.
 Or you might just invest into an adjustable desk.

-- Connectivity, stable internet connection incl. access to company network via VPN
+- Ensure proper connectivity, stable internet connection incl. access to company network via VPN

 - Discuss with the ones you live which spaces are used by whom for work